Pound for Pound star Errol Spence Jr. is raring to go again six months on from a life-threatening car wreck almost derailing his career plans.

 In fact, ‘The Truth’ only suffered superficial facial damage, which meant some new gnashers for the American puncher.

-Explaining his current status, the unified welterweight champion was the featured guest on a brand-new remote episode of SHOWTIME Basketball’s ALL THE SMOKE WITH MATT BARNES AND STEPHEN JACKSON.
+Explaining his current status, the unified welterweight champion was the featured guest on a brand-new remote episode of All The Smoke.

 It was one of the first interviews since his October 2019 shocker.
 Spence opened up about the accident and talked about how his perspective on life has changed since that night.